 At Shady Grove Fertility, we believe in a stepped care approach to treatment, starting with the simplest, most affordable treatment options first and move up to more advanced treatments only if needed.
-More than half of all the treatment cycles we do are considered low-tech, and were successful for nearly a thousand patients in 2013.
-For many patients, it makes sense to start with low-tech treatment, but when fertility treatment doesn't initially work, it becomes a question of when to consider transitioning to another treatment to increase chances of conception?
+More than half of all the treatment cycles we do are considered low-tech and were successful for nearly a thousand patients in 2013.
+For many patients, it makes sense to start with the low-tech treatment, but when fertility treatment doesn’t initially work, it becomes a question of when to consider transitioning to another treatment to increase chances of conception?

 “It might take more than one cycle, but we now have treatment options to help almost everyone,” says Frank Chang, M.D. of Shady Grove Fertility’s Rockville, MD office.
 “Studies have shown that perseverance with treatment pays off, so if patients are open to using all of their options, we can help almost all of them become parents.”
 Here, Dr. Chang shares some of the most common transitions patients go through and what guides his recommendations for when to try something new.

 The first question most couples ask if they are having trouble conceiving is: When do we stop trying on their own and see a fertility specialist?
 The easiest way to answer this question is to look at the accepted guidelines based on the age of the female partner.

 If you’re a female under 35 years old, you should seek help after a year of unprotected intercourse without a pregnancy.
 Females over 35 should seek help after only 6 months.
 If you’re 40 years old or older and you’re just beginning to try, it’s best to talk to a physician right away.